tkrajina/run_or_raise/README.md

     raise_window gvim

 ...will find the first open gvim from the current XWindow session and bring it to front.

-For example, if you need to run xfce4-appfinder *if* it is not already open, use:

-    raise_window xfce4-appfinder || xfce4-appfinder
+If gvim is not started it will start another process with it.